Coarse Yellow Cornmeal

 Myths vs Realities

-MythCornmeal is only for making cornbread.+
+MythCornmeal is only used for baking.+

 Healthy Recipes

-Savory Cornmeal and Spinach Fritters
+Savory Cornmeal and Spinach Cakes

 - 1 cup coarse yellow cornmeal